 • subjected to punishment, social powerlessness, imprisonment

-• shamed for heritage, race, gender, appearance, character
+• shamed for appearance, character, gender, heritage, race

-• the victim of a practical joke, prank, or confidence scheme
+• made the victim of a practical joke, prank, or confidence scheme

 NOTE: Not all recipients of these experiences are innocent.
-While many people are true victims – some ‘earn’ one or more of these mistreatments by acting out, being abusive, disrespectful…. or by unconsciously setting themselves up – to be taught a lesson, be punished or get pay-back.
+While many people are true victims – some ‘earn’ one or more of these mistreatments by acting out, being abusive, disrespectful, criminal activities…. or by unconsciously setting themselves up, to have someone teach them a lesson, punish or pay them back.

 2. INTERNAL Source: Self-humiliation

-However, if you were continually humiliated as a child – at school, in the playground, but especially at home, you came to believe you deserved it, and is the way you should always be treated (via the PP)
+However, if you were continually humiliated as a child – at school, in the playground, but especially at home, you came to believe you deserved it, so is the way you should always be treated (via the PP = introject).

 Even though it makes you feel angry, sad, lonely, hopeless….& maybe consciously you don’t think it’s right or fair – you’ve internalize the mistreatment (of course) & will act it out in many, or all, parts of your life